isomerpages/agd-corp/_careers-at-agd/Explore Careers/Finance Associates Programme.md

 <p>Fresh graduates joining AGD under the programme will undergo a 12-month
-developmental phase comprising an expanded induction programme and 2 rotational stints of 1 year each across different finance functions within AGD and other public agencies.
+developmental phase comprising an expanded induction programme and 2 rotational stints of 1 year each across different finance functions within AGD and different public agencies.
 This will allow them to build up their competencies and accelerate career development as well as to take on leadership responsibilities early in their career.</p>
 <h3>Requirements</h3>